Solid angles associated to Minkowski reduced bases: Abstract

 \section{Abstract}

-We look at a lattice's Minkowski reduced basis and the solid angle generated by its vectors, which satisfies strong orthogonality conditions due to the basis's minimality nature.
-Sharp upper and lower bounds are found for all rank-3 and rank-4 lattices so that a Minkowski reduced basis always exists with solid angle measuring in between.
-Extreme cases happen when the lattice takes rectangular or face-centered cubic shape.
-Our proof relies on a formula that expresses the high-dimensional solid angle as the product between the lattice's determinant and a quadratic integral on the unit sphere $\sphere^{n-1}$.
-At the end, a 5-dimensional counterexample is supplied where the usual face-centered cubic lattice no longer has the smallest measure for solid angle.
+Given a lattice $\lattice \subset \R^n$, we consider its Minkowski reduced basis and the solid angle $\Omega$ spanned by the basis vectors.
+Such a basis satisfies strong near-orthogonality conditions, which allow us to bound from above and below the measure of $\Omega$.
+Sharp upper and lower bounds are derived for all rank $3$ and rank $4$ lattices so that $\Omega$ always measures in between.
+Extreme cases happen when $\lattice$ is similar to the rectangular ($\mathcal{R}$) or alternating ($\A$) lattice.
+This result settles a question raised earlier by Fukshansky and Robins in connection to sphere packings and kissing numbers.
+The proof relies on a formula by Hajja and Walker that expresses $\Omega$ as a product of $\det(\lattice)$ and a quadratic integral on the unit sphere $\sphere^{n-1}$.
+Finally, we show that for rank 5, the alternating lattice $\A_{5}$ no longer possesses the smallest measure for $\Omega$.